ibm-cloud-docs/openshift/openshift_users.md

 If the user is leaving your organization, the {{site.data.keyword.cloud_notm}} account owner can remove that user's permissions.
 However, before you remove a user's specific access permissions or remove a user from your account completely, you must reset the API key with another user's infrastructure credentials.
 Otherwise, the other users in the account might lose access to the IBM Cloud infrastructure portal and infrastructure-related commands might fail.
 For more information, see [Removing user permissions](#removing).

+Consider using a functional ID user for the API key owner instead of a personal user.
+In case the person leaves the team, the functional ID user remains the API key owner.
+Keep in mind that you cannot use a service ID to set the API key.

 **How can I lock down my cluster if my API key becomes compromised?**

 If an API key that is set for a region and resource group in your cluster is compromised, [delete it](/docs/account?topic=account-userapikey#delete_user_key) so that no further calls can be made by using the API key as authentication.
 For more information about securing access to the Kubernetes API server, see the [Kubernetes API server and etcd](/docs/openshift?topic=openshift-security#apiserver) security topic.